gvwilson/sdxpy/src/perf/index.md

 and simulate that.
 Notice that `time_filter` doesn't know or care whether it's being given a `DfCol` or a `DfRow`.
-That's the whole point of deriving them from a base class: we can use them interchangeably.
+That's the whole point of deriving them from a [%i "base class" %]base class[%/i%]: we can use them interchangeably.
 {: .continue}